nacarl/planetly/README.md

 compose file, because the postgres server needs some time to get running.

-This project is my implemantation for a planetly coding challenge.
+This project is my implementation for a planetly coding challenge.
 It is implemented with django and the django-restframework.
-The proejct contains a docker-compose file to run the web server and data base server (postgres here).
+The project contains a docker-compose file to run the web server and database server (postgres here).
-This project is running the django development server which should not be used in a production environment, but it serves the purpose of this task.
+This project is running the django development server which should not be used in a production environment, but it serves the purpose of this task (this is also the reason why a restart of the docker-compose is necessary)

-###run the application with docker-compose:
+##run the application with docker-compose:
 `cd planetly`

 `docker-compose build`